 Paschal joined Watsi on September 23rd, 2016.
 Five years ago, Paschal joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Paschal's most recent donation traveled 4,800 miles to support Nehemia, a nine-year-old girl from Tanzania, to fund clubfoot treatment so he can be active with friends.
+Paschal's most recent donation traveled 4,800 miles to support Yasin, a social and bright young boy from Tanzania, to fund clubfoot treatment so he can be active with friends.

 Paschal has funded healthcare for 71 patients in 12 countries.